Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 }
 ```

-This show one of the benefits of JIT compilation, I only know if `n` is positive
+This show one of the benefits of JIT compilation.
+At this point I know if `n` is
-or negative at runtime, but because I JIT compiling, I generate code optimized
+positive or negative, so because I am JIT compiling, I can generate code
-for each case.
+optimized for each case.

 For the `Clear` we simply move 0 to the cell.